cntm-dev/connectome-main/README.md

 ### Run in docker

-Please ensure there are docker environment in your machine.
+Please ensure there is a docker environment in your machine.

 1. make docker image

-    - In the root directory of source code，run`make docker`, it will make cntmology image in docker.
+    - In the root directory of source code, run `make docker`, it will make cntmology image in docker.

 2. run cntmology image

-    - Use command `docker run cntmio/cntmology`to run cntmology；
+    - Use command `docker run cntmio/cntmology` to run cntmology；

     - If you need to allow interactive keyboard input while the image is running, you can use the `docker run -ti cntmio/cntmology` command to start the image;